-1. List contracts completed in last three years with at-risk youth and/or youth on probation.
+1. List contracts completed in last three years for services with youth in detention and/or re-entry services.

 Year Contracting Agency Type of Service Location Amount

 2. List contracts, or other commitments (e.g. consulting arrangements), currently in force.